 The Chase Sapphire Reserve comes with a $300 travel credit which can be used to cover any purchase that codes as travel, which would include hotel purchases.

-It’s very easy to justify paying $150 for Priority Pass airport lounge access, 3X on dining and travel, and other special perks like primary rental coverage.
+It’s very easy to justify paying $250 for Priority Pass airport lounge access, 3X on dining and travel, and other special perks like the DoorDash credit and primary rental coverage.
 Thus, for a hotel spender, the Reserve often fits perfectly into your travel plans.

 Sapphire Reserve hotel partners